 The installation head is responsible for the day-to-day administration of seniority.
-Installation heads will post a seniority list of Mail Handlers on all official bulletin boards for that installation.
+Installation heads will post a seniority list of Mail Handlers on all official bulletin boards for that installation and provide an electronic or hard copy to the Union representative in that installation.
 The seniority list shall be corrected and brought up to date quarterly.